-Youth Team Building Activities are a great way of finding out how well you work as part of a team.
+Outdoor Team Building Activities are a great way of finding out how well you work as part of a team.
 But why should you bother?

-Youth team building games and activities are designed to create a challenge that enables you to show how you work in a team.
+Team building games and activities are designed to create a challenge that enables you to show how you work in a team.
 Do you lead, or are you a team player?

 Part of the challenge is to actually get on and work out how to solve the problem given to you.
 In the early stages, help to encourage all members of your team to come up with ideas on how to solve the task given to you.
 If you pay attention and listen to what they say, you will be able to work out what strengths each member of the team has.